PhilopaterSh/Ph.Sh_URL/README.md

 - **Clean Results**: Deduplicates found URLs and saves them to a single text file.
 Also, performs enhanced validation and cleaning of input domains, skipping invalid ones with a warning.
 - **Stateful Resumption**: The tool saves its progress and, upon restart, resumes from where it left off without overwriting previously found URLs, ensuring that results from multiple sessions are merged.

+## 🚀 What's New in v1.1.8

+- **Enhanced Resumption Logic**: The tool's ability to resume after an interruption has been tested and confirmed.
+If the process is stopped, it will now reliably continue from the last successfully processed domain upon restart.
+- **Clarified Output File Behavior**: The tool's file-writing logic has been clarified.
+It is designed to produce a **complete and unique** list of URLs.
+At the end of each session (or upon interruption), it loads all previously found URLs, merges them with new findings, removes duplicates, and then **overwrites** the output file with the complete, clean list.
+This ensures you always have a comprehensive and de-duplicated dataset without manual cleanup.
+- **Version Bump**: The official version is now `1.1.8`.

 ## 🎨 Colored Output

 `Ph.Sh_URL` now uses colored output to make the logs more readable.
 The colors are used to indicate the status of the different operations: